 LED options are a great choice for outdoor installations such as at stadiums and along a roadside.
 These displays will be viewed from a distance so the lower resolution will not matter in these locations.

 Brightness and environment

-In terms of overall brightness LED screens are able to offer a higher level.
+In terms of overall brightness, LED screens can offer a higher level.
 This is because LED screens can be used in outdoor environments, therefore they need a high brightness for content to be readable in sunlight.
 LED panels will go up to 6,000 nits in brightness.
-As LCD video walls are designed for indoor environments, they do not require high brightness levels and therefore range at around 500 nits or 700 nits.
+As LCD video walls are designed for indoor environments, they do not require high brightness levels and therefore range from around 500 nits to 700 nits.